June 1

 Restaurant Anniversaries

 Today in 1998, Emeril Lagasse reopened Delmonico after a $4 million renovation.
 Delmonico celebrated its one hundredth anniversary just the year before.
 At the time sisters Angie Brown and Rose Dietrich, who owned it, were looking for someone to take it over.
 Emeril's plans for the old building appealed to them, so they made the deal.
 At first the new Delmonico was a very elaborate, old-school restaurant along French service lines.
 Lots of tableside preparations and flaming this and that, even though the style was high Creole.
 They backed away from that when Chef David McCelvey redid the menu and turned it into what I thought was the best of Emeril's restaurants.
 The hurricane put them out of action; the renovation cost exceeded the one in 1998.
-Delmonico has evolved since the hurricane into a steak specialist, although it has a widely various menu.
-The most recent edition of it emphasized small plates.
+Delmonico evolved after the hurricane into a steak specialist, although it had a widely various menu.
+Sadly, the iconic Delmonico never reopened after the pandemic.

 The Chilling Season.